psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 >
 > *To the Editor of the Isle of Wight County Press.*
 >
 > Sir, —Mr. Joseph Jacobs commences his volume of "More English Fairy Tales," recently published by David Nutt, with an account of the doings of the Pied Piper of Newtown.
-Thanks to Browning, we are all of us familiar with what transpired on the Piper’s visit to Hamelin, but his connection with Newtown is not so generally known.
+Thanks to Browning, we are all of us familiar with what transpired on the Piper's visit to Hamelin, but his connection with Newtown is not so generally known.

 The reference to Browning relates to a popular popular poem by Robert Browning telling the tale of the Pied Piper of Hamelin, that I shall include later in this set of notes.